How should we fund the transport system in the future?

 - Our system relies on revenue coming in from road-based travel by vehicles.
 This has provided a stable and increasing source of revenue over many years, but…

-- 20% reductions in Vehicle Kilometres Travelled will reduce the amount of revenue coming in.
+- To meet our emissions reductions goals, New Zealand will need to achieve a 20% reduction in Vehicle Kilometres Travelled through improved urban form and providing better travel options, particularly in our largest cities.
+This will reduce the amount of revenue coming in.
 This isn’t a problem yet, but will become increasingly felt over the next 10 years and beyond.

 - We are seeing also increasing demands for: